Jimmy Savile sexual abuse scandal: Background

-Jimmy Savile's autobiography, As It Happens (1974), contains multiple admissions of criminal behaviour, apparently without Savile's self-incrimination being noticed.
+In his autobiography, Savile describes himself as having a predilection for young girls.
 He would joke to the press when they phoned him: "She told me she was over 16."
-Press investigations dating back to at least 1973 did not lead to the publication of any direct accusations being made against Savile, though rumours persisted and were intermittently mentioned in the print media for many years.
+Press investigations dating back to at least 1973 did not lead to the publication of any direct accusations being made against Savile, although rumours persisted and were intermittently mentioned in the print media for many years.

 Savile claimed the key to his success on the BBC programme Jim'll Fix It had been that he disliked children, although he later admitted to saying it to deflect scrutiny of his private life.
-He did not own a computer as, he claimed, he did not want people to think he was downloading child pornography.
-In a 1990 interview for The Independent on Sunday, Lynn Barber asked Savile about rumours that he liked "little girls".
+He did not own a computer as he did not want people to think he was downloading child pornography.
+In a 1990 interview for The Independent on Sunday, Lynn Barber asked Savile about rumours that he liked "little girls."
 Savile said: "The young girls in question don't gather round me because of me – it's because I know the people they love, the stars...
 I am of no interest to them."

-In April 2000 Savile was the subject of a Louis Theroux documentary in the When Louis Met... series.
+In 1995, Savile was the subject of a 45-minute interview by Andrew Neil for the TV series Is This Your Life?.
+His personal life was the subject of Neil's close questioning but Savile "used a banana to avoid discussing" it.
+In April 2000, Savile was the subject of a Louis Theroux documentary in the When Louis Met... series.
 In it, Theroux asked Savile about speculation he was a paedophile.
+Savile said:

-Savile said: "[We] live in a very funny world.
-And it's easier for me, as a single man, to say "I don't like children" because that puts a lot of salacious tabloid people off the hunt....
+"[We] live in a very funny world.
+And it's easier for me, as a single man, to say 'I don't like children' because that puts a lot of salacious tabloid people off the hunt....
 How do they know whether I am [a paedophile] or not?
 How does anybody know whether I am?
 Nobody knows whether I am or not.
 I know I'm not."